gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 * [x] Consider putting in architecture to read/write data so we can test coverage with fixed values and compare changes with feature development.
 * [] make it so push! log only runs at every selected interval, and also make this match the frame interval for makie by having makie take the simSpec as default framerate.
 Could use CSV.Chunks, or maybe JLD2 has relevant functionality / we can just hack it in
 * [x] add kernel abstractions and AMDGPU and oneAPI and CUDA as formal extensions so that they are only precompiled when the script file to use this package includes 'use cuda'.
 * [x] check the naive unique pairs function for correctness.
 I was kinda just throwing stuff at a wall to see if it worked
-* [] Fix position recording so that the simulation can be logged for a user specified number of runs
-* [] add ```simulate!()``` resolution so that the system can log the last few steps, if the last step does not trigger a logging of the chunk
 * [x] fix bug in simulation recorder where the chunk_index has to be updated inside the for each step loop. when placed inside the record_simulation if statement, then the value will be reset by simulate!() to it's initial definition value each step, even if the place where the value was defined as '2' sits outside of the stepper loop. this could be automagically fixed when we move to more direct function arguments rather than the equivalency pile up top.
-* [] fix velocity verlet to prevent velocity from depreciating for no reason. most likely, the velocity values are being overwritten by intermediates, which are based on forces. as forces tend to zero, so shall intermediates and velocities. or the force is just whacked up. not sure!
 * [x] use for each map!() for all instances of IntermediateVector = DataVector
 * [x] allow record_video() to have user input for the frame recording interval. do this by pushing every multiple of frameInterval to the positions vector
 * [x] make these userfill parameters easy to fill in, for name awareness of each paremter